Seanl80/Who-wants-to-be-a-Billionaire/README.md

 ### Testing Developer Goals

 1. I would like to build an engaging quiz for all ages.
-- I have tested the quiz out on aselect group of people of young and old ages and they found it to be entertaining.
+- I have tested the quiz out on a select group of people of young and old ages and they found it to be entertaining.
 2. I would like users to talk about the quiz with friends/family to gain more users.
 - In testing the group of people also said they would recommend to their friends.
 3. I would like to build a colourful quiz to engage users.